Summer Camps Held at

 University of Toronto Summer Camp Schedule

-Select a date in the schedule below for more information about our camps, availability, and pricing.
+Select a date in the schedule below for more information and availability.
+Camp pricing is displayed in CAD.

 Camp Overview + Schedule